Care and Support Planning

 A care plan that nobody reads is not a care plan.
 It’s a liability.

-When care plans are generic, outdated or written to satisfy an audit rather than guide actual care, they fail the people they’re supposed to support.
+When care plans are generic, outdated, or written to satisfy an audit rather than guide actual care, they fail the people they’re supposed to support.
 Staff can’t rely on them.
 Needs get missed.
 Risks go unmanaged.
 And when a CQC inspector or a safeguarding team starts asking questions, the gaps in the paperwork tell their own story.

 Course Details

-- Certificate: CPD-accredited Care and Support Planning certificate
+- Certificate: CPD-Accredited Care and Support Planning Certificate

-Who the Course Is For
+Who This Course Is For

 - Care assistants and support workers